Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception

 Is it not feasible to apply efficient long-term temporal fusion to multi-view 3D perception tasks?
 The answer is \textit{no}.
 By leveraging a \textit{decoupled} view transformation and temporal fusion procedures on LSS-based detectors~\cite{LSS20,BEVDepth23,BEVStereo23}, we find an embarrassing fact that a simple temporal fusion strategy can facilitate our goal.
-During training, we sample BEV features within a sufficiently long window (\eg, 16 frames on the nuScenes benchmark) and fuse them sequentially.
+During training, we sample BEV features within a sufficiently long window (\emph{e.g.}, 16 frames) and fuse them sequentially.
 During inference, the sequential fusion mechanism is retained throughout the entire driving process with the sampling window strategy discarded.
-This methodology is similar to BEVFormer~\cite{BEVFormer22}, despite that we sample more frames during training and use a framework with \textit{decoupled} spatiotemporal fusion module.
+This methodology is similar to BEVFormer~\cite{BEVFormer22}, despite that we sample more frames during training and use a framework with \textit{decoupled} spatiotemporal fusion.
 As a result, we obtain a simple but effective multi-frame BEV framework, dubbed VideoBEV, which can be applied to diverse perception tasks in autonomous driving.
 To ensure stable and robust 3D motion perception when facing occasionally missed frames in real-world scenarios, we propose a temporal embedding module to encode timestamps, with which the dynamic temporal interval information can be effectively modeled.

-Extensive experiments are conducted on four 3D perception tasks including 3D object detection, map segmentation, object tracking, and object motion prediction.
-For example, on the nuScenes benchmark, VideoBEV achieves \textbf{55.4\%} mAP and \textbf{62.9\%} NDS on the 3D detection task, which improves \textbf{+2.9\%} mAP and \textbf{+1.9\%} NDS over the single-frame counterpart.
-On 3D object tracking benchmark that models object motion states, VideoBEV achieves \textbf{54.8\%} AMOTA, significantly outperforming the single-frame baseline by \textbf{+6.8\%}.
-While obtaining leading performance on various tasks, VideoBEV is still far more efficient than its long-term counterpart SOLOFusion~\cite{SOLOFusion23}. \textit{Our intention is not to emphasize the technical novelty of our method}.
-Instead, we hope VideoBEV provides an in-depth understanding of the significance of efficient long-term temporal fusion while also establishing a new baseline for spatiotemporal BEV perception models in the multi-view 3D perception field.
+Extensive experiments are conducted on four 3D perception tasks, including 3D object detection, map segmentation, object tracking, and object motion prediction.
+For example, on the nuScenes benchmark, VideoBEV achieves \textbf{55.4\%} mAP and \textbf{62.9\%} NDS on the 3D detection task, which improves \textbf{+2.9\%} mAP and \textbf{+1.9\%} NDS over the single-frame baseline.
+On the 3D object tracking benchmark that models object motion states, VideoBEV achieves \textbf{54.8\%} AMOTA, significantly outperforming the single-frame baseline by \textbf{+6.8\%}.
+While obtaining strong performance on various tasks, VideoBEV is still far more efficient than its long-term counterpart SOLOFusion~\cite{SOLOFusion23}.
+Although extremely simple, our VideoBEV is the first method that demonstrates the benefit of continuously increasing the number of history frames.
+Besides, our VideoBEV has provided an in-depth understanding of the significance of efficient long-term temporal fusion while also establishing a new baseline for spatiotemporal multi-view 3D perception.